-The Girls Athletic Leadership Schools will follow all inclement weather school closures and delays made by Denver Public Schools.
+The Girls Athletic Leadership Schools will follow all inclement weather school closures and delays made by Denver Public Schools, this includes protocols implemented by DPS during virtual and hybrid learning.
 (When DPS schools are closed, GALS will also be closed.)
 Broadcasts are usually made by 6:00am on the three major news networks and periodically thereafter until 9:00am.
 When DPS district schools are closed, all school-sponsored activities, including the before and after school programs, are also canceled.
+GALS will also do our best to get a robocall or roboemail or direct communication to families for all closures.